-In consideration of the new Bridging Funds Policy,

-In revising the Reaching Wider Partnerships project,

-In developing the new Dynamic Working Toolkit,

-In considering access and usage of Pontio,

-In developing a Degree Apprenticeships Scheme,

-In assessing impact of the Student Union Restructure.
+In consideration of the new Bridging Funds Policy, In revising the Reaching Wider Partnerships project, In developing the new Dynamic Working Toolkit, In considering access and usage of Pontio, In developing a Degree Apprenticeships Scheme, In assessing impact of the Student Union Restructure.
 In assessing the impact of the proposed changes to the USS Pension Scheme.

-FORMAL STAFF CASEWORK
+Casework / Appendices

+Formal staff casework
-During the reporting period there were the following formal casework proceedings:

-Disciplinary 10 (7 men, 3 women)

-Grievance x 5 (2 men, 3 women)

-Capability x 7 (4 men, 3 women)

-Probation x 2 (1 man, 1 woman).
+During the reporting period there were the following formal casework proceedings: Disciplinary 10 (7 men, 3 women) Grievance x 5 (2 men, 3 women) Capability x 7 (4 men, 3 women) Probation x 2 (1 man, 1 woman)

-APPENDIX 1
+Appendix 1